-TIP: This is one of the most beautiful areas on the island.
-If you are considering hiking in Sardinia, you may want to base yourself here and each day hike to one of the different beaches of the Gulf of Orosei such as Cala dei Gabbiani or Cala Mariolu.
+This is one of the most beautiful areas on the island.
+You may want to base yourself here and each day hike to one of the different beaches of the Gulf of Orosei such as Cala dei Gabbiani or Cala Mariolu.

 Bidderosa Natural Park is one of the most incredible places in Sardinia.
 The park is open from May to October and access is restricted to a limited number of cars, but no restrictions are placed on the numbers of visitors who walk there.
 There are five beautiful coves in the oasis, and a number of hiking and biking trails connecting them and going around the park.
 You can walk independently, or join a guided hike through the park authorities.

 There is a kiosk only in cove n.
 3, so you’re better off carrying enough food and water for the day.

 If you plan to arrive by car, you have to reserve your admission in advance by calling the park well in advance.
 This is the website.

 The best hikes in the North of Sardinia

 Porto Conte Regional Park is one of the nicest places to go hiking in Sardinia.
 There are five different trails, all of them go all the way to Punta Giglio, a beautiful viewpoint.
 Trails are well marked and you can pick between those that go through the nature or those that allow you to visit military sites.
 Trails vary in difficulty level too.